Please phone the number above during working hours to make an appointment. Our reception service will be happy to book your session.

 Ask your doctor or physical therapist to give you flexibility and strength exercises which will give you the best techniques for running, jumping, and pivoting.

-Physiotherapy is the best-known treatment for patellofemoral pain syndrome, especially when it's used in conjunction with other treatments.
+Physiotherapy is one of the best-known treatment for patellofemoral pain syndrome, especially when it's used in conjunction with other treatments.
 These can include wearing the right footwear, using sole inserts or orthotics, avoiding spikes in your exercise routine, lifting weights, and following daily warm-up and stretching routines when you work out.

 However, physiotherapy is vital to reducing the pain and managing your symptoms.
 While some treatment methods like medicines and bands or wraps for the knee may provide short-term relief, without physical therapy they will be ineffective in the long run.
 Specifically, the role of physical therapy in treating patellofemoral pain syndrome focuses on the following: